Binky Favis: Political career

 He served as a councilor of Parañaque City from the 2nd district from 2013 to 2022.
-Upon being term-limited, he ran for vice mayor of Parañaque in 2022, but lost.
+Upon being term-limited, he ran for vice mayor of Parañaque in 2022 as the running mate of mayoralty candidate Eric Olivarez, but lost; Olivarez, however, was elected.
+He sought a comeback to the city council in 2025, this time as an independent candidate.
+He won a seat after placing third.